AtsukoCoffey/healthy-food-club/README.md

 ## Breadcrumb
 This feature lets users know which page they are on, giving a strong sense of place.
 It will be important if the site becomes larger.

 Since HTML5 added new usefull elements, so I searched what's the suitable element for this.
-[Breadcrumb, what element and attributes - W3school](#credits-breadcrumb)
+[CREDITS - Breadcrumb, what element and attributes - W3school](#credits-breadcrumb)
 ![Breadcrumb](readme-img/feat-breadcrumb.png "Breadcrumb")